G7: Rising profile

 Until the 1985 Plaza Accord, meetings between the seven governments' finance ministers were not public knowledge.
 The Accord, which involved only the original Group of Five, was announced the day before it was finalized, with a communiqué issued afterward.

 The 1980s also marked the G7's expanded concerns beyond macroeconomic issues, namely with respect to international security and conflict; for example, it sought to address the ongoing conflicts between Iran and Iraq and between the Soviet Union and Afghanistan (Afghan conflict).

 Following the 1994 summit in Naples, Russian officials held separate meetings with leaders of the G7.
 This informal arrangement was dubbed the "Political 8" (P8), colloquially the G7+1.
-At the invitation of the G7 leaders, Russian President Boris Yeltsin was invited first as a guest observer, and later as a full participant.
+At the invitation of the G7 leaders, Russian president Boris Yeltsin was invited first as a guest observer, and later as a full participant.
 After the 1997 meeting, Russia was formally invited to the next meeting and formally joined the group in 1998, resulting in the Group of Eight (G8).
 Russia was an outlier in the group, as it lacked the national wealth and financial weight of other members, and had never been an established liberal democracy.

 Its invitation, made during a difficult transition to a post-communist economy, is believed to have been motivated by a desire to encourage its political and economic reforms and international engagement.

-At the end of 1999, Putin became Yeltsin's successor.
+At the end of 1999, Vladimir Putin became Yeltsin's successor.

 In February 2007, Putin delivered a speech at the 43rd Munich Security Conference.

 Russia's membership was suspended in March 2014 in response to its annexation of Crimea.

 Members stopped short of permanently ejecting the country, and in subsequent years expressed an openness or express desire to reinstate Russian participation.
 In January 2017, Russia announced it would permanently leave the G8, which came into effect June 2018.

-In 2020, U.S. President Trump, backed by Italian Prime Minister Giuseppe Conte, advocated for Russia's return.
-All other members rejected the proposal, and Russia expressed no interest.
+In 2018, U.S. president Donald Trump first advocated for Russia's return at the 2018 G7 Charlevoix summit, backed by Italian prime minister Giuseppe Conte, but all other members rejected the proposal.
+Trump again renewed his push in 2020, though Russia expressed no interest in returning.